-As indicated in the introduction found in the team workbook, the primary goal of any STMT must be to glorify God.
+As indicated in the introduction found in the team workbook, the primary goal of any global outreach ministry experience must be to glorify God.
 The team workbook sections focus on the heart of your participants with the goal that their hearts are prepared to glorify God on your trip and beyond.
 In this leader's workbook, you will find everything that comes in the team workbook along with what we call the "how to's."
 We desire to caution you not to focus only on the how to's of the trip.
 These are important and can be overwhelming.
 How are we going to raise that much money?
 How am I going to keep everyone safe?
 These are genuine feelings and worth thinking about, but not at the expense of investing in your team.
 The hope is that the "how to's" in this guide will help eliminate some of those questions.
 You will also find lesson plans for seven team sessions.
-These team sessions work together with the team workbook.
-The intention is that the team will do the work in the book before each meeting, giving you a base for the discussion.
+These team will do the work in the book before each meeting, giving you a base for the discussion.

 We are praying for every team and every leader.
 Whether you come with Inca Link or another organization, it is our genuine hope that your team expands the Kingdom and God's glory.
-If you need any help, advice, or to connect, please email or call Luke Schriefer, Director of Ministry Development for Inca Link International.
-His email address is Ischriefer@incalink.org and his cell phone number is 814-404-6779.